Examining the Impact of Provenance-Enabled Media on Trust and Accuracy Perceptions: Abstract

 \section{Abstract}

-In recent years, industry leaders and researchers have proposed to use technical provenance standards to address visual misinformation spread through digitally altered media.\remove{ and ``deepfakes''.} By adding immutable and secure provenance information such as authorship and edit date to media metadata, social media users could potentially better assess the validity of the media they encounter.
+In recent years, industry leaders and researchers have proposed to use technical provenance standards to address visual misinformation spread through digitally altered media.
+By adding immutable and secure provenance information such as authorship and edit date to media metadata, social media users could potentially better assess the validity of the media they encounter.
 However, it is unclear how end users would respond to provenance information, or how to best design provenance indicators to be understandable to laypeople.
-We conducted an online experiment with 595 participants from the US and UK to investigate how \remove{user perceptions of media credibility---as defined by trust and truth judgements---changed upon the introduction of provenance information in a social media feed}\add{provenance information altered users' accuracy perceptions and trust in visual content shared on social media}.
+We conducted an online experiment with 595 participants from the US and UK to investigate how provenance information altered users' accuracy perceptions and trust in visual content shared on social media.
 We found that provenance information often lowered trust and caused users to doubt deceptive media, particularly when it revealed that the media was composited.
 We additionally tested conditions where the provenance information itself was shown to be incomplete or invalid, and found that these states have a significant impact on participants' accuracy perceptions and trust in media, leading them, in some cases, to disbelieve honest media.
-Our findings show that provenance, although enlightening, is still not a concept well-understood by users, who confuse \textit{media} credibility with the orthogonal (albeit related) concept of \textit{provenance} credibility. \add{We discuss how design choices may contribute to provenance (mis)understanding,} and conclude with implications for usable provenance systems, including clearer interfaces and user education.
+Our findings show that provenance, although enlightening, is still not a concept well-understood by users, who confuse \textit{media} credibility with the orthogonal (albeit related) concept of \textit{provenance} credibility.
+We discuss how design choices may contribute to provenance (mis)understanding, and conclude with implications for usable provenance systems, including clearer interfaces and user education.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Human-centered computing~User studies}

 \keywords{media provenance, social media, credibility perceptions}